 Our guide to finding the best type of mortgage provides more information on these, and other available options.

-Although there aren’t any particular lenders that specialise in mortgages for first-time buyers, some offer specialist deals to support those who don’t meet standard criteria.
+Although there aren’t any particular lenders that specialise in mortgages for first-time buyers, some offer specialist deals to support those who don’t meet standard criteria, including those that can offer mortgages if you have no deposit.

-The Helping Hand range from Nationwide BS, for instance, lets first-time buyers borrow up to six times their income with either a five- or 10-year fixed mortgage that can finance up to 95% LTV.
-Similarly, Leeds BS’s Income Plus deals lend first-time buyers up to 5.5 times their salary.
+The Helping Hand range from Nationwide Building Society, for instance, lets first-time buyers borrow up to six times their income with either a five- or 10-year fixed mortgage at up to 95% LTV.
+Similarly, Leeds Building Society’s Income Plus deals lend first-time buyers up to 5.5 times their salary.
 Both of these product ranges can be found on our charts.

-There are also deals that can be accessed by first-time buyers with a poor credit score, such as the Reach range from Leeds BS, or those who don’t have a deposit.
-Skipton BS’s Track Record Mortgages, for example, accept a proven track record of paying rent in place of a deposit.
+There are also deals that can be accessed by first-time buyers with a poor credit score, such as the Reach range from Leeds Building Society, or those who don’t have a deposit.
+Skipton Building Society’s Track Record Mortgages, for example, accept a proven track record of paying rent in place of a deposit.
 However, as these and a number of other deals don’t meet the conditions to feature on our chart, you may wish to seek expert advice to explore all options available and for help finding a deal that best meets your needs.

 The Government also offers help for first-time buyers; below, we summarise a handful of its schemes, but remember other support may be available depending on your circumstances and where in the UK you live.